danielmartin0/PlanetsLib/README.md

 # Player-facing features

 The primary intent of PlanetsLib is to be a library which provides opt-in functionality for other mods.
 However, a small number of mechanics-affecting or player-interface-affecting features have been added over time.
-These are listed below, your feedback on them is most welcome in Discord.
+These are listed below, player feedback on them is most welcome in [Discord](https://discord.gg/nFVqaPEk97).

 * Unlinking hidden prerequisites
     * PlanetsLib detects technologies that have hidden prerequisites and warns players about them.
 It does this because Factorio makes such technologies unresearchable but without any apparent explanation or reason.